peterlafferty/orchestra-walkthrough/walkthrough.md

 # Setting Up Orchestra
 Orchestra is a tool for managing DV360 tasks like downloading ERFs, parsing them and uploading them to BigQuery.

-Ocrhestra is a configuration of Google Composer which is a managed implementation of Apache Airflow.

-Airflow is a platform to programmatically, author, schedule and monitor workflows.

-Workflows in Airflow are represented by DAGs.

-Orchestra includes several DAGs for working with DV360 and the Google Marketing Platform.

 ## Before starting
 You will need:
 * a Google Cloud Platform account